rob-g2-365/waveshare_epaper_picture_frame/README.md

 SD Card Adapter and Main Board used M2 Roundhead screws.
 Be sure that the hole in the main body for the SD Card matches the SD Card slot.

 Attach the main PCB board.
-Make sure that the J3 screen is next to the hat connector and the SW1 is at the bottom of the display.
+Ensure that the J3 screen is next to the hat connector and the SW1 is at the bottom of the display.

 ### Make Connections to PCB Board